RedHatQE/Nudgebot/README.md

       class MyPrStatistics(PullRequestStatistics):
           """In this statistics class we collect all the statistics that related to pull request.""" key = 'my_pr_stats'  # This key will be used to access this statistics in the tasks

 	      # We decorate this getter with `statistic` decorator to indicate that this
 	      # is a statistic that we would like to collect and save
 	      @statistic
 	      def total_number_of_comments(self):
 	          return self.scope.comments  # We can get the endpoint scope instance and use it (in this case it's PyGithub PullRequest).

       ```
     - ### [Example for statistics classes](https://github.com/gshefer/Nudgebot/blob/master/examples/project_a/statistics/__init__.py) could be found in the [example projects](https://github.com/gshefer/Nudgebot/tree/master/examples).
 4. _After you happy with your statistics.
 Create the [tasks](https://github.com/gshefer/Nudgebot/blob/master/nudgebot/tasks/base.py) inside the tasks package._
-    - Example:
+    - For example - a task that prompts on IRC when there is a large number of comment in a pull request:
       ```python
       from nudgebot.tasks import ConditionalTask
       from nudgebot.thirdparty.github.base import Github